-Internal Revenue Code Section 382 imposes limitations on the use of net operating loss carryforwards when the stock ownership of one or more 5% stockholders (stockholders owning 5% or more of the Company's outstanding capital stock) has increased on a cumulative basis by more than 50 percentage points.
+Internal Revenue Code Section 382 imposes limitations on the use of net operating loss carryforwards when thestock ownership of one or more 5% stockholders (stockholders owning 5% or more of the Company's outstanding capital stock) has increased on a cumulative basis by more than 50 percentage points.
 Management cannot control the ownership changes occurring as a result of public trading of the Company's Common Stock.
 Accordingly, there is a risk of an ownership change beyond the control of the Company that could trigger a limitation of the use of the loss carryforward.
-The Company completed a Section 382 analysis as of December 31, 2020 and determined that none of its NOLs or R&D credits would be limited.
+The Company completed a Section 382 analysis as of December 31, 2021 and determined that none of its NOLs or R&D credits would be limited.

-For the Year Ended Dec For the Year Ended December 31,
+For the Year Ended December 31,

-2020 2019
+2021 2020

 Tax benefit at federal statutory rate (21.0)% (21.0)%

-State income taxes (6.7) (5.7)
+State income taxes (5.8) (6.7)

 Permanent differences:

-Stock-based compensation 3.6 3.1
+Stock-based compensation 1.8 3.6

-Meals and entertainment 0.1

-Executive compensation (1.2) 1.0
+Executive compensation 1.6 (1.2)

-True-up of federal deferred taxes (1.3)

-True-up of state deferred taxes 0.1 (0.1)
+True-up of state deferred taxes - 0.1

 Change in effective tax rate (0.1)

-Research and development tax credit, federal (2.0) (2.1)
+Research and development tax credit, federal (1.6) (2.0)

-Research and development tax credit, state (1.3) (1.4)
+Research and development tax credit, state (1.1) (1.3)

-Increase in valuation allowance, federal 20.6 20.2
+Increase in valuation allowance, federal 19.2 20.6

-Increase in valuation allowance, state 8.0 7.2
+Increase in valuation allowance, state 6.9 8.0

-Effective income tax rate 0.0 % 0.0 %
+Effective income tax rate 0.0% 0.0%